WontonNice/frontend/public/exams/readingpassages/MD-FORMAT-TEMPLATE.md

       - "D. Despite her personality, Lady Bird Johnson was a pioneer in political and social roles."
     answerIndex: 2
     explanationMarkdown: ""

+  # ==== Interactive examples you can use (optional) ====

+  - id: q9
+    type: multi_select
+    skillType: function
+    selectCount: 2
+    stemMarkdown: |
+      In which **two** ways does the author develop the point of view in paragraph 9?
+      Select the **two** correct answers.
+    choices:
+      - "A. by showing Lady Bird’s calm, respectful tone toward critics"
+      - "B. by listing statistics about the 1964 campaign"
+      - "C. by criticizing Southern audiences for intolerance"
+      - "D. by describing how her speech makes the crowd listen"
+      - "E. by quoting Lyndon Johnson’s remarks about the South"
+    correctIndices: [0, 3]
+    explanationMarkdown: ""

+  - id: q10
+    type: drag_to_bins
+    skillType: global
+    stemMarkdown: "Move each quote to the theme it best supports."
+    bins:
+      - id: themeA
+        label: "Nature’s Unspoiled Beauty is Splendid"
+      - id: themeB
+        label: "Human Creations Detract from Natural Wonder"
+    options:
+      - id: o1
+        label: "“Above the dingy city-roofs / Blue-white like angels with broad wings,”"
+      - id: o2
+        label: "“Pillars of the sky at rest / The mountains … Uprise.”"
+      - id: o3
+        label: "“Tunnels their granite cliffs, / Splits down their shining sides,”"
+      - id: o4
+        label: "“Wilderness still untamed, / To which the future is as was the past,”"
+      - id: o5
+        label: "“The south horizon … wide floors of blue-green ice”"
+    correctBins:
+      o1: themeB
+      o2: themeA
+      o3: themeB
+      o4: themeA
+      o5: themeA
+    explanationMarkdown: ""

+  - id: q11
+    type: table_match
+    skillType: inference
+    stemMarkdown: "Match each part of Lady Bird’s career to the best description."
+    table:
+      columns:
+        - key: desc
+          header: "Best Description"
+      rows:
+        - id: r1
+          header: "Business investment in radio"
+        - id: r2
+          header: "Whistle-Stop Tour (1964)"
+        - id: r3
+          header: "Highway Beautification Act"
+    options:
+      - id: courage
+        label: "Public courage amid hostility"
+      - id: strategy
+        label: "Strategic political partnership"
+      - id: acumen
+        label: "Financial and managerial acumen"
+    correctCells:
+      r1: acumen
+      r2: courage
+      r3: strategy
+    explanationMarkdown: ""

+  - id: q12
+    type: cloze_drag
+    skillType: function
+    stemMarkdown: |
+      Which transition best strengthens the connection?
+      Move the correct answer to the box.

+      (5) [blank:tran1] spending prolonged periods of time indoors, away from plants, deprives people of these benefits.
+    options:
+      - id: as_a_result
+        label: "As a result,"
+      - id: primarily
+        label: "Primarily,"
+      - id: in_contrast
+        label: "In contrast,"
+      - id: unfortunately
+        label: "Unfortunately,"
+    blanks:
+      - id: tran1
+        correctOptionId: as_a_result
+    explanationMarkdown: ""
 ---

 ### Lady Bird Johnson